marziademaina/SyncNotes/README.md

 | Python | 3.12+ | Runs the client and the chaos/demo scripts on the host |

-Docker Desktop (or an equivalent running daemon) must already be started before any `docker compose` command below — otherwise the first one fails immediately with `Cannot connect to the Docker daemon`.
+Docker Desktop (or an equivalent running daemon) must already be started before any `docker compose` command below, otherwise the first one fails immediately with `Cannot connect to the Docker daemon`.

 ## Quick start